TazkiyaTech/quran-sdk/Android/README.md

 ## Setup

-To start using the library in your app you'll need to first declare the repository from which you'll get the library.
-You can do this by copying the following `jcenter` repository declaration into the `build.gradle` file of your app:
+To start using this library you need to add the following `jcenter` repository declaration into the `build.gradle` file of your Android project:

     repositories {
         jcenter()
     }

-Next, you need to add this library as a dependency in your app.
-You can do this by copying the following dependency declaration into the `build.gradle` file of your app:
+Next, you need to copy the following dependency declaration into the `build.gradle` file of your Android project:

     dependencies {
         compile 'com.tazkiyatech:quran-sdk:1.0.0'